tabahi/tabahidocs/docs/editing-in-forestry.md

 int new_var = 123;
 Console.set_int("new_var", new_var);
 //this new value will show on the console after the next sync cycle
 ```

 In the case of a conflict, the value from the console is preferred.
 But if the value changes on both sides, on the console AND on the device between two syncs, then the value from the device is preferred unless the variable is set to constant.
-There is a 2 minutes grace period for the console to yield when the device changes to a new value while the user has recently updated a new value in console.
+There is a 2 minutes grace period for the console to yield when the device changes to a new value while the user has recently updated a new value in the console.
 In other words, the new value that the user has set on the console will be discarded after 2 minutes because the device keeps on updating to a newer value.
 To avoid this, don't update the value on the console if the device is programmed to always set to a newer value between two syncs.

 To trigger a script on the cloud after the sync use: